 If you need support, please don’t hesitate contact one of these resources:

 When faced with a difficult life event, the lawyers at Martin & Martin Lawyers can help.
 Having someone on your side fighting for your best interests can give you peace of mind and help you navigate complex legal issues.
-Contact us today for a consultation.
+Contact us today for an initial consultation with one of our family lawyers in Kamloops.